-In 2013 I went on a 6-day packrafting and hiking tour in Sarek with a colleague and here are a few impressions from this trip.
+In 2013 I went on a 6-day packrafting and hiking tour in Sarek with a colleague, and here are a few impressions from this trip.

-At 12 noon we started our journey from Suorva by crossing the dam and walking a short distance along the Jiertajavrre on a path that led us through a dense birch forest full of large stones, boulders, and swamps.
+At noon we started our journey from Suorva by crossing the dam and walking a short distance along the Jiertajavrre on a path that led us through a dense birch forest full of large stones, boulders, and swamps.

-When we reached some altitude, we enjoyed a fantastic view over the fells and took a short break to soak up the tranquil beauty of this area.
-On the way up we found a lot of blueberries, cranberries, some cloudberries, and mushrooms.
-But of course, the whole area is only covered with berries if you are there at the right time.
+When we reached some altitude, we had a fantastic view over the fells and we took a short break to soak up the tranquil beauty of this area.

+We found cloudberries and mushrooms – basically the whole place seemed to be covered with berries if you visit the National Park at the right time.
 For the first time in my life, I also found reindeer antlers.
-And of course, the reindeer themselves weren’t far away.
-We could also approach them to take pictures.
+And, of course, the reindeer themselves weren’t far away and we were able to approach them somewhat to take pictures of them.

-We pumped fresh water from a river and heated it to prepare our dinner.
-After dinner, we enjoyed a beautiful red sunset that we thought would bring us friendly weather the next day.
+To prepare our dinner, we pumped fresh water from a river and heated it up.
+After dinner, we watched the beautiful red sunset that we thought would bring us pleasant weather the next day.
 We also wanted to go swimming in the lake, but eventually we decided against it and instead crawled into our sleeping bags.